mcthaydt/mcthaydt/README.md

 ##### INFO

-- 🏢 Building: Crispy Cabaret
+- 🏢 Building: a college diploma
 - 🛠 I use daily: `.gdscript`
 - 🌍 I'm mostly active within **my house**
 - 💬 Feel free to reach out for anything related to the above interests.